 - The Keynote Address at the conference will be given by Tony Comer, the GCHQ Departmental Historian.

 - Professor John Ferris will give a talk on the published history of the GCHQ.

 - Dr David Kenyon, the Bletchley Park historian, will give a talk on the History of Bletchley Park.

 - Dr Helen Fry will give the talk ‘Listening-in: what was discovered from senior German POWs in WW2’.

-- A senior representative from the National Cyber Security Centre who tell us of the present-day cyber threat
+- A senior representative from the National Cyber Security Centre (NCSC) who tell us of the present-day cyber threat.

 Both the IET History of Technology Committee and the Newcomen Society are co-sponsors.